 The acting representative for North America (Mr. Leuteritz) welcomed the compilation of this information as a good starting point for discussion that should be transmitted to the Standing Committee.
-Mexico noted that none of the seven strategies established a direct link to the conservation of wild populations and regretted that there is not enough information to know whether the strategies outlined have indeed been implemented.
+Mexico noted that none of the seven strategies established a direct link to the conservation of wild populations and regretted that there is not enough information to know whether the strategies outlined have indeed been implemented and even more important, if they are measurable and if there are suitable indicators to do so.
 The United Kingdom recalled that this is a register of facilities trading for commercial purposes and therefore conservation benefits are ancillary.